WillSchick/Texture-Atlas-Compiler/README.md

   ```
   py Texture-Atlas-Compiler
   ```
 This will take .png and .jpg files stored in the "Input" directory, and generate a formatted texture atlas which is then placed in the "Output" directory.
+If no "Input" or "Output" directory is found, the script will instead take from the current working directory, and create an atlas image in the current working directory as well.

 # Configuration file
 The "config.txt" file contains the foolowing settings for the Texture-Atlas-Compiler: